 A package catalog is a server or database that converts package names to other package sources.
 A package catalog is identified by a string representing a URL, where a http:// or https:// URL indicates a remote server, and a file:// URL indicates a local catalog in the form of an SQLite database or a directory tree.

-When a package is installed, the original source of its installation is recorded, as well as whether the instalation was an automatic installation.
-An automatic installation is one that was installed because it was a dependency of a non-automatic installation package.
+When a package is installed, the original source of its installation is recorded, as well as whether the installation was an automatic installation.
+An automatic installation is one that was installed because it was a dependency of some other package (as opposed to being installed explicitly by a user).

 Two packages are in conflict if they contain the same module.
 For example, if the package tic-tac-toe contains the module file "data/matrix.rkt" and the package factory-optimize contains the module file "data/matrix.rkt", then tic-tac-toe and factory-optimize are in conflict.